kontist/kontist.github.io/SDK.markdown

 const token = await kontistClient.auth.refresh(20000);
 ```

-The method is the same for both Node.js and Browser environments.
+The method is the same for both Node.js and Browser environments (it uses refresh tokens or PKCE with `response_mode=web_message` respectively).

 ### Multi-Factor Authentication